TodEgor/one-mobile/README.md

 Autotests for Android application.

 Before run test you should run appium with default parameters and Android virtual device.
+Tests was developing with Nexus 6 and Android 9.
  - Parameters can be changed in environment.propreties
  - Capabilities can be changed in capabilities.propreties